Clinical data description of enrolled patients.

 Nasopharyngeal and gut microbiota composition is modified depending on the severity of COVID-19 symptoms.

-(A) Alpha diversity analysis of nasopharyngeal swab samples microbiota.
-(B) Alpha diversity analysis of stool samples microbiota.
+(A) Alpha diversity index for nasopharyngeal swab samples microbiota.
+(B) Alpha diversity index for stool samples microbiota.
 (C) PCoA for Bray-Curtis index of nasopharyngeal swab microbiota.
 (D) PCoA for Bray-Curtis index of stool samples microbiota.
 Values are represented as mean ± SD.
-Significant differences are represented as * = p < 0.05.
+Differences were displayed as: a p<0.05 Severe sv.
+Mild; b p<0.05 Moderate vs. Mild; c p<0.05 Severe vs. Moderate.
+PERMANOVA test was employed to determine Bray-Curtis significance differences.

 Microbiota composition of nasopharyngeal and stool samples at phylum level is slightly modified by COVID-19 symptoms severity.
-In contrast, at genus level, severity increases the total amount of detected bacteria in nasopharyngeal swabs while in stool samples it is reduced.
+In contrast, at genus level, severity increases the total amount of detected bacteria in nasopharyngeal swabs while in stool samples it is promoting a reduction.

-(A) Representation of the most abundant phyla in nasopharyngeal swab samples.
-(B) Representation of the most abundant phyla in stool samples.
-(C) Taxa identification of the most abundant genera in nasopharyngeal swab samples.
-(D) Taxa identification of the most abundant genera in stool samples.
+(A) Representation of the relative abundance of the main phyla in nasopharyngeal swab samples.
+(B) Representation of the relative abundance of the main phyla in stool samples.
+(C) Relative abundance of the principal genera detected in nasopharyngeal swab samples.
+(D) Relative abundance of the principal genera detected in nasopharyngeal swab samples.
+For C and D only those ASVs with a median higher to 0.5 were chosen.

 Differential analysis expression of microbiota composition from nasopharyngeal and stool samples revealed the presence of specific bacteria related to COVID-19 severity index.